nschonni/BingAds-docs/BingAds/bingads-12/guides/budget-bid-strategies.md

 ## <a name="budgettypes"></a>Budget Types
 Your budget tells Bing Ads how much you want to spend on your campaign.
 You can set a daily budget for each campaign and when you reach your budget, Bing Ads will stop displaying your ads until the next day or month.
 Keep your advertising costs under control by keeping track of your budget.

+> [!WARNING]
+> Your budget is a target; your actual spend might be higher or lower.
+Variations are caused by a number of factors, such as different traffic volumes in different days of the week, or automatic detection and refunding of fraud clicks that can give money back to a campaign within a few hours of the click.
+Bing Ads anticipates and automatically compensates for the fluctuations, and usually keeps overspend to less than 100% above your daily limit.
+>
+> Also note that Bing Ads does not require your campaign budget to be higher than the ad group and keyword bids.
+In other words ad group and keyword bids are validated independently of the campaign budget.

 With shared budgets you can set a single daily budget that can be used by any campaign within the same account.
 This enables you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Bing Ads account.

 > [!IMPORTANT]
-> You might need to code for shared budgets in the Bing Ads platform, even if you do not plan to use shared budgets.
-For more details and to determine whether the campaign uses a shared budget, check the value of the *BudgetId* element ([Campaign](../campaign-management-service/campaign.md) object) or *Budget Id* field (Bulk ([Campaign](../bulk-service/campaign.md) object) record).
+> You might need to code for shared budgets in the Bing Ads platform, even if you do not use shared budgets.
+To determine whether the campaign uses a shared budget, check the value of the [BudgetId](../campaign-management-service/campaign.md#budgetid) element (via Campaign Management service) or [Budget Id](../bulk-service/campaign.md#budgetid) field (via Bulk service).

 The Bing Ads API supports the *DailyBudgetAccelerated*  and *DailyBudgetStandard* values as defined in the [BudgetLimitType](../campaign-management-service/budgetlimittype.md) value set.

 ### <a name="dailyaccelerated"></a>DailyBudgetAccelerated
 Show your ads for every relevant search, spending at an accelerated rate until you run out of budget for the day.
 When the daily budget limit is reached, your ads will stop displaying until the next calendar day.